USS Adroit (SP-248): Service history

 After she had begun fitting out under the direction of Lt.
 H. B. Peschau, NNV, Adroit was found to be highly unseaworthy and of extremely short cruising range.
 Consequently, she was never commissioned and was returned to her owner on 30 April 1918.
 Presumably, her name—which had appeared on the Navy list— was stricken from that list soon thereafter.

-Post war service

 Her subsequent career as a pleasure craft extended for more than another two decades.
 She was renamed Aera in 1928 and remained listed in yachting registers until the early 1940s.